 % of pupils achieving expected standard

-The sixth form's track record of 100% receiving university offers is unusual for a state school and reflects deliberate selection and intensive support.
+The sixth form's university focus is unusual for a state school and reflects deliberate selection and intensive support.
 Students who do not meet sixth form entry requirements are supported toward apprenticeships, T-levels, and other alternatives, but progression to a leading university is the institution's expectation for those who are admitted.

 The school's curriculum philosophy is explicit: education is "much more than a qualification; it is a way of being that results in an empowered young person who is able to secure a life of purpose and meaning."
 This statement guides everything from subject design to pastoral structures.